 - different versions of the same product

-- parameterized pages
+- pages with URL parameters

-Filters (Facets) and Pagination
+🔗Filters (Facets) and Pagination

-Speed and Apps
+🖋️Speed and Apps

-Stages of Shopify SEO Promotion
+Stages of Shopify Store SEO Promotion

 Stage 1.
 SEO Audit

-Goal: get a complete picture and a prioritized action plan.
+Goal: Get a complete picture and a prioritized action plan.

-Typically analyzed:
+Typically reviewed:

 - structure: collections, tags, filters, pagination